jfreboud/jfreboud.github.io/_pages/index.markdown

 # Disclaimer

-I will not try and give any code example in the current existing frameworks.
+I will not try and give any code example in the current existing frameworks: there are already many resources on the Internet.
-Yet, people who wish to share some examples in **PyTorch**, **TensorFlow**... should feel free to do so in the different articles' comment areas.

 I will try to use the least mathematical material needed and justify their use by intuition.
 The mathematical content mainly deals with: **functions**, **derivatives**.